FREQUENTLY ASKED QUESTIONS

 How was the farm financed?

 The Flagship Farm was financed through a combination of private equity, loans, grassroots fundraising events, and the crowdfunding platform Kickstarter.com.
-The Brooklyn Navy Yard farm was made possible in large part through the support of the Department of Environmental Protection’s Green Infrastructure Stormwater Management grant program, New York City’s innovative and proactive approach to managing combined sewer overflow.
+The Brooklyn Navy Yard farm and Sunset Park farm were made possible through traditional private equity and debt, as well as the Department of Environmental Protection’s Green Infrastructure Stormwater Management grant program, New York City’s innovative and proactive approach to managing combined sewer overflow.

 Does the business lease the rooftops it cultivates?